 Moss or Seed Stitch?

-The stitch is also sometimes called American moss stitch because there is some confusion in different countries about the difference between Seed Stitch and Moss Stitch and what terms are used where.
+The stitch is also sometimes called the American moss stitch because there is some confusion in different countries about the difference between the seed stitch and the moss stitch and what terms are used where.
+The basic rule of thumb for telling them apart is that a moss stitch starts with two rows of knit one, purl one repeating, while the seed stitch only has one row.
 For a lot of patterns, you can work moss stitch instead of seed stitch, because the gauge should be pretty much the same, as long as you adjust the stitch count if it's seed stitch worked on an odd number of stitches.

 How to Knit Moss Stitch

-Moss Stitch is a really easy knitting stitch pattern that works on multiples of 2 stitches and involves a 4-row repeat.
+The moss stitch is a really easy knitting stitch pattern that works on multiples of two stitches and involves a four-row repeat.

 Patterns Using Moss Stitch

-There are so many patterns out there using Moss Stitch, you can probably find a free knitting pattern for just about anything you would want to knit using the stitch.
+There are many patterns out there using the moss stitch.
+You can probably find a free knitting pattern for just about anything you would want to knit using it.
+Here is a pattern for a simple moss stitch lap afghan.

 If you'd like to stitch some mitts using moss stitch, check out the pattern from Creative Yarn.

-Isabell Kraemer has a lovely shrug pattern that actually uses double moss stitch, a variation where you knit 2 stitches and purl 2 stitches in each row before switching their order after two rows.
+Isabell Kraemer has a lovely shrug pattern that actually uses double moss stitch, a variation where you knit two stitches and purl two stitches in each row before switching their order after two rows.